 She retired from the State of Florida, Department of Business and Professional Regulation and also held a Medical Transcriptionist Certification.
 She was an avid artist who loved painting, photography, crafting, jewelry-making, sewing, making costumes, crocheting, music, shopping, and playing games.
 Her love of laughing with family & friends was contagious.
 She was a wonderful cook and baker, who enjoyed teaching us all how to do it, along with recipe-testing and sharing.
 Fishing was something else- she would put us all to shame.
 Her love for the outdoors and the beauty and delicate nature it holds, especially birds, butterflies and baby animals, was passed on to all of us.
 Traveling and road trips were a passion of hers such as the Smokie Mountains, Washington and Colorado all hold many precious memories.
 She designed fashion in her younger years and even designed the first state uniform for the Florida Department of Transportation.
 She was a literacy volunteer, who taught many people to read and write.
 She loved to volunteer at school & high school band functions, even making uniforms and flags.
 One of their biggest fans rarely missed a function-she was such an advocate of art and music.
 She loved life and its beauty.
 She accomplished many wonderful tasks in her life; the most important being the nurturing soul she was.
 Those that worked with her knew her loving and caring demeanor.
 She will be missed by everyone she touched.

 A memorial service to honor and to celebrate Rosetta’s life will be held 11:00a.m.
 ET Saturday 10, 2019 at First Baptist Church in Bristol.

 Adams Funeral Home in Blountstown is in charge of the arrangements, online condolences can be made at adamsfh.com or

-To send flowers to the family of Rosetta Strickland, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Rosetta Strickland, please visit Tribute Store